A Budget Friendly Playhouse Makeover For Your An Easy DIY Project This Weekend

 • Styrofoam- I cut a Styrofoam block to fit in my window boxes so they would hold some bright flowers!

-• Artificial flowers & greenery- I bought some beautiful artificial ranunculus and several bunches of pretty green artificial boxwoods from Amazon.
-I had some other flowers that I used to fill in here and there too!
+• Artificial flowers & greenery- I bought some beautiful artificial ranunculus and several bunches of pretty green artificial boxwoods.
+I had some other flowers that I used to fill in here and there, too!

 • Fabric- I got about a yard and a half of floral fabric for the curtains & another quarter yard of about 5 different prints for the bunting along the top!
 My mom was good enough to sew everything for our playhouse makeover!